arkb2023/devops-assignments/m3-a05-docker-p1/README.md

 ![Status: Completed](https://img.shields.io/badge/Status-Completed-brightgreen)

-## Module 3: Docker Part 1 Assignment - 4
+## Module 3: Docker Part 1 Assignment - 5

 Tasks To Be Performed:
-1. Create a Dockerfile with the following specs:
+1. Create a sample HTML file
-    - Ubuntu container
-    - Apache2 installed
-    - Apache2 should automatically run once the container starts
-2. Submit the Dockerfile for assignment completion
+2. Use the Dockerfile from the previous task
+3. Replace this sample HTML file inside the Docker container with the default page

 ---
 ### Dockerfile
 The [Dockerfile](./Dockerfile) is included in the local repository directory.
 It defines the steps to build the custom Apache2 web server container.